V The symbol for voltage.

 Villchur, Edgar M. (1917-2011) American inventor, entrepreneur, educator, audio pioneer, who co-founded Acoustic Research in 1952, with Henry Kloss.
 Best known for inventing the acoustic-suspension loudspeaker.
 [Ref: "Problems of Bass Reproduction in Loudspeakers," Jour.
 Audio Engineering Society, vol. 5, no. 3, July 1957, pp. 122-126, and "Commercial Acoustic Suspension Speaker, " AUDIO, July, 1955.)

 VI meter (volume indicator) See: VU meter

-vinyl Common name for any phonograph record.
+vinyl Common name for LP phonograph records.
 Hit the link to read its fascinating history.
 Also rock vinyl history.
 And here for DJ vinyl history right from the very beginning of records - fascinating.

 viol Musical Instrument.
 Any of a family of stringed instruments, chiefly of the 16th and 17th centuries, having a fretted fingerboard, usually six strings, and a flat back and played with a curved bow.
 [AHD]

 viola Musical Instrument.
 1. A stringed instrument of the violin family, slightly larger than a violin, tuned a fifth lower, and having a deeper, more sonorous tone.
 2. An organ stop usually of eight-foot or four-foot pitch yielding string like tones.
 [AHD]

 violin Musical Instrument.
 A stringed instrument played with a bow, having four strings tuned at intervals of a fifth, an unfretted fingerboard, and a shallower body than the viol and capable of great flexibility in range, tone, and dynamics.
 [AHD] Extremely old, the first four-string violin was build by Andrea Amati in 1555.